jpzm/wii88/README.md

 On release 0.1.0, the in game buttons are mapped to play Mario Bros.
 Special and Punch Ball Mario in both one and two players modes (arrows for horizontal moviment and 2 to jump).
 It is also possible to play Super Mario Bros.
 Special (arrows for moviment, B to run and 1 to jump).
 Other games should be playable with this map as well, but I did not tested it.
-In future releases I plan do add means to configure this mapping and support for Classic and GameCube controllers.
+For future releases, is planned do add means to configure this mapping, and also support for Classic and GameCube controllers.

 ## Build